djalbat/the-foundations-of-symbolic-reasoning/introduction.md

 3. Structural linguistics, or at least a part thereof, in particular the work of Frege.
 4. Modern grammars, specifically BNF, due to John Backus; regular expresions, due to Stephen Cole Kleene; and Unicode.

-Each of these four elephants has a chapter devoted to it, but because intuitionism suffuses pretty much all of what follows, it is worth expanding on it further here.
+Each of these four elephants has a chapter devoted to it, but because intuitionism suffuses pretty much all of what follows it is worth expanding on it further here.
 Consider then the following list of questions.
 I claim that this book provides answers to all of them.
 Some may find this surprising or even shocking and some might accuse me of intellectual hubris, or worse.